 Closed Sicilian: The Sicilian Defense is one of the most popular choices for the black player nowadays.
 While many prefer to open the center with 2.
 Nf3 followed by 3. d4, the Closed variation of this opening is not to be overlooked.
 It is a great weapon if you don’t like learning a lot of theory and it can lead to very sharp play.
 In order to avoid getting into a worse position, black has to find the right way of creating counterplay.

-In this article we are not going to start any theoretical discussion; on the contrary.
+In this article, we are not going to start any theoretical discussion; on the contrary.
 Our idea is to guide you through the main plans and set-ups of this closed structure, both for white and black.
-By understanding the characteristics of the position, we hope to make finding the right sequence of moves easier next time you employ or are faced against the Closed Sicilian.
+By understanding the characteristics of the position, we hope to make finding the right sequence of moves easier next time you employ or are faced with the Closed Sicilian.

 Plans for white:

 - Attack on the kingside.
 This idea is usually achieved by playing f2-f4 and later on either f5 or g4 followed by f5.
 Sometimes, white doesn’t even waste time at to castle in order to start the attack.
 For example, when black develops his dark-squared bishop via g7 and castles short quickly, white can play Be3 and Qd2, followed by Bh6 and h4-h5.
 If black doesn’t know how to react, this plan can be pretty dangerous.